soccer

 James Rodriguez of Colombia and Thomas Lemar and N Golo Kante of France during a friendly in 2018.

-Colombia predicted lineup vs France
+Colombia confirmed lineup vs France

 While Colombia are coming off a loss, they have managed to enter today’s match without any serious injuries.
-Given this, coach Nestor Lorenzo could stick with a similar lineup, centered around James Rodríguez and Luis Díaz.
+Given this, coach Nestor Lorenzo is sticking with a similar lineup, centered around James Rodríguez and Luis Díaz.
 Additionally, they might look to start Luis Suárez again, hoping he’ll showcase his top-tier talent.
 Along with this, Álvaro Montero could see some playing time as the goalkeeper, giving Camilo Vargas a rest.

 Advertisement